 The controller namespace is defined by default to controllers in the app/config/config.php file.

 9.10 Super class

-The use of inheritance can be used to factorize controller behavior.
+Inheritance can be used to factorize controller behavior.
 The BaseController class created with a new project is present for this purpose.